Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 We were unable to find waymarks directing us through the square, so keep your eyes open.
 It is simple enough with my directions above.

-Less than 200 meters after the square, take the second right at the first large roundabout to continue on the Rúa Rollo.
+Less than 200 meters after the square, take the second right at the first large roundabout to continue along the Rúa Rollo.

 A few meters after the roundabout, stay to the right, shown in the photo below and head downhill toward the Río Mendo.